 Before any evaluations are administered, applicants are required to sign a confidentiality form.
-A probation officer administers the Adult Risk Assessment (ARA) evidence-based assessment tool to determine the individual's risk level and appropriateness for services through the WCDC based upon risk for recidivism.
+A probation officer promptly administers the Adult Risk Assessment (ARA) evidence-based screening tool to determine the individual's risk level and appropriateness for services through the WCMHC based upon risk of recidivism.

-Following determination of risk, the individual is assessed by an individual licensed by the State of Illinois to determine if the applicant has a substance use disorder and level of indicated treatment.
-A comprehensive mental health assessment, including a RANT (Risk and Needs Triage), an evidenced based screening tool, bio/psychosocial evaluation, cognitive capacity screening, PTSD and suicide screening and other tools is performed by a clinical case manager to assess mental health diagnoses and behavioral treatment needs.
+Following determination of risk, a comprehensive mental health assessment is completed, including a RANT (Risk and Needs Triage), an evidenced based screening tool, bio/psychosocial evaluation, cognitive capacity screening, PTSD and suicide screening and other tools is performed by a clinical case manager or mental health professional to assess mental health diagnoses and behavioral treatment needs.
 All participants must agree to stop all drug and alcohol use.